FAQs

 How do you handle homesickness?

 First let us mention that homesickness is not a sickness at all, but rather a normal and natural feeling; therefore, the Cheley Experience is designed to anticipate the immediate and core issue–transition–within the first few hours of arrival.
 It is not unusual for children, especially younger ones and those away for the first time, to feel homesick.
 Most feelings of homesickness are not problematic!
 Rather the concern remains with the degree and duration of a camper’s behaviors.
 Knowing that homesickness is dynamic and has an end, we aim to meet it head-on.
 We strive to acknowledge and validate campers’ feelings: in today’s world, children need a comfortable place and permission to express their emotions.
 Our staff instill confidence by encouraging campers to take it one day at a time, and if needed, form an individualized action plan with the camper to get them through their homesick moments.
 Homesickness rarely persists past the first few days, but if it does, we will communicate with you as needed and determine the appropriate next steps together.
-Year after year, we find that the occasional homesick tears on night one are far outweighed by the flood of emotion during Final Weekend when campers realize their summer together must come to an end.
+Year after year, we find that the occasional homesick tears on night one are far outweighed by the flood of emotion during Final Saturday when campers realize their summer together must come to an end.

 How does Cheley recruit, screen, and train its staff, including their qualifications and certifications?